Carpenter Body Company: Crown by Carpenter (1996–99)

-In place of cash payment for the development of the Crown FE/RE, Carpenter offered chassis manufacturer Spartan Motors a ⅓ stake of the company in 1996.
+In exchange for cash payment of the development of the Crown FE/RE, Carpenter offered chassis manufacturer Spartan Motors a one-third stake of the company in 1996.
 At the beginning of 1997, Spartan invested over $30 million of capital in Carpenter, with SerVaas, Inc. retaining a stake in the company.
-After Carpenter shut down production for four months during 1998, Spartan became the majority owner of the company.
+In the summer of 1998, Carpenter Industries was forced to cease operations for three months; in response, Spartan Motors doubled its stake in the company, becoming the majority shareholder in October 1998.
+To return Carpenter to profitability, Spartan installed several new management members to the company.